hartleyblakey/raytracer/README.md

 ## Technical Specification

 I will use rust and the wgpu webgpu implementation to write the raytracer.
-I have written shadertoy raytracers before, and I already completed the base for this project, which uses a compute shader to raytrace a flat storage buffer of randomly-generated triangles.
+I have written shadertoy raytracers before, and I already completed the webgpu base/boilerplate for this project, which uses a compute shader to raytrace a flat storage buffer of randomly-generated triangles.